pmarches/masterbus-esp32/README.md

 Brown/White: Not connected

-# Hardware interface
+# CANBus configuration

 Masterbus is based on standard canbus.
 The bus speed is 250000.

-sudo ip link set down can0
+`sudo ip link set down can0`

-sudo ip link set can0 type can bitrate 250000 restart-ms 100 sudo ip link set up can0 candump -tz can0
+`sudo ip link set can0 type can bitrate 250000 restart-ms 100`

+`sudo ip link set up can0`

+`sudo ip -details -statistics link show can0`

 # Protocol overview

 The protocol is inspired by a request/response scheme.
-When a masterview device starts up, it broadcasts a packet that requires connected devices to tell the masterview what attributes they offer.
+When a masterview device starts up, it broadcasts a message that requires connected devices to tell the masterview what attributes they offer.
 Then, the masterview will send a request to each networked device to request the value of a particular attribute.
 The value is transmitted in clear, as a IEEE734 float.

-# CANId

-Each device on the bus had a different canbus Id.
-Devices of the same type have different canids.
-When the first bit of the can id is set, this indicates a request for an attribute's value.
-The CanIds of identical devies share some bits, but are unique.
-The numbers do not relate to the serial numbers printed on the devices.

 #CAN Packet format